-Krebinetter is a traditional Danish food which can also be called Karbonader.
+Krebinetter is a famous Danish food which can also be called Karbonader.
 It’s made up of pork patties, served up with a side dish of green peas and boiled potatoes.
 The patties are dipped egg and then coated in breadcrumbs before being pan-fried in butter until crispy.

 As a country with such a prolific coastline, it’s no wonder that Denmark is blessed when it comes to its seafood production.
-Pickled herring is one of the major traditional Danish foods that people think about in regards to its seafood, but there are a whole host of other fish dishes to mention aside from herring.
+Pickled herring is one of the major popular Danish foods that people think about in regards to its seafood, but there are a whole host of other fish dishes to mention aside from herring.

 Cod, and plaice fillet are high on the list, and shellfish in general is known to be of excellent quality from Denmark.
-Crab claws and lobster tails are divine, and you can generally buy cheaper shellfish directly from the harbor and cook it at home yourself.
+Crab claws and Danish lobster tails are divine, and you can generally buy cheaper shellfish directly from the harbor and cook it at home yourself.